From A Wiki of Ice and Fire

 A Feast for Crows

 Samwell searches in Castle Black's library for information about the Others.
 Sam learns from Lord Commander Jon Snow that he must escort Maester Aemon to Oldtown and then train at the Citadel to become Castle Black's new maester.
+Because Stannis Baratheon has claimed the King's Tower, and the Lord Commander's Tower has been gutted by fire, Jon Snow establishes himself in Donal Noye's modest quarters behind the armory.

 A Dance with Dragons